|

-Animal Damage Control
+Wildlife Killed by Animal Damage Control

 Renee Galeano-Popp began working short-term jobs with the US Forest Service while still an undergraduate at

-Northern Arizona University (NAU).
-Upon her graduation with a BS degree in
+Upon graduating with a BS degree in

 range conservationist,

-regional botanist, and manager of the Wildlife, Fish, and Rare Plants Program on the Lincoln National Forest, New Mexico.
+regional botanist, and manager of the Wildlife, Fish, and Rare Plants Program on the

 Ms. Galeano-Popp